aidan-gibson/obsidian-browser-tabs/README.md

 Unique Appearance of Button (I don't think merely repurposing admonitions is good enough)

+When done,
+Make chrome extension, sends all tabs to obsid directly. i hit shortcut from chrome and start typing one of my obsid md notes and it autofills which note it is, it's searching/accessing my note titles to do so (alfred accesses the obsid search API somehow soooo)

 ## Deets

 Insert GIF/Video here of functionality.